To see updated material follow this link back to the main page

 For many years the local council have planned a road which would cut through Scholes Coppice but have been unable to develop it.
 Recently they announced the forthcoming building of 12,00 houses and a shopping centre and school to the North of Scholes Coppice in the land around Thorpe Hesley which borders on that side and is a small village.

 The council also decided that after thousands of years the wood needs their management and they cut down many mature trees, put roads into the wood cutting the henge outer ditch, sent men into the wood to shoot squirrels and presumably sold the wood from the trees they had felled.
-Also, they put a fence to the top of the wood in the area known as Keppels and put Highland cattle there to graze to enrich the ground for the wild flowers which grow there [and have done quite well up to now].
+Also, they put a fence to the top of the wood in the area known as Keppels and put Highland cattle there to graze to enrich the ground for the wild flowers but instead of Orchids there is Heather and Bullrushes

 The wild flowers growing outside the fence will have to fend for themselves when the bulldozers arrive.